 - Managing Donations & Pledges: Assign someone to implement a secure fundraising software system for collecting secure donations, managing event details, and tracking participant success.

-There are many different kinds of fundraising initiatives that work well with groups so take some time to brainstorm with members of your organization to find out what type of fundraiser they'd enjoy participating in.
-If participants are invested in the activity and can have fun while raising money, chances are you'll have a successful fundraiser.
-Visit our creative fundraising events page for more ideas and tips for planning your fundraising campaign.
+As you can see, there are many different kinds of fundraising initiatives that work well for groups and teams.
+Take some time to brainstorm with members of your organization to find out what type of fundraiser they’d enjoy participating in.
+If participants are invested in the activity and can have fun while raising money, chances are you’ll have a successful fundraiser.
+Visit our creative non-profit fundraising ideas page for more ideas and tips for planning your fundraising campaign.